rust-lang/rust/text/0000-document_all_features.md

 At present, new language features are often documented *only* in the RFCs which propose them and the associated announcement blog posts.
 Moreover, as features change, the existing official language documentation (the Rust Book, Rust by Example, and the language reference) can increasingly grow outdated.

-Although the Rust Book and Rust by Example are kept relatively up to date, [the reference is not][home-to-reference] (on which see also the [addendum] to this RFC):
+Although the Rust Book and Rust by Example are kept relatively up to date, [the reference is not][home-to-reference]:

 > While Rust does not have a specification, the reference tries to describe its working in detail. *It tends to be out of date.* (emphasis mine)